Updated April 28, 2022!

 - Software – Services and Apps

-- 19. Go Daddy – Office Productivity Suite + Hosted Email
+- 17. Microsoft 365 Office Productivity Suite + Hosted Email

 My Home Office Setup

 Standing desks are game-changers.
 They massively improve your productivity and health, with little extra effort.
-Yes, you can spend over a grand on a fancy standing desk.
+Yes, you can spend thousands on a fancy standing desk.
 Yikes!
 I don’t see the point in doing that.
 One of my former co-workers at Microsoft even had a standing desk with a built-in treadmill in his office!

 Pro Tip: Make sure to adjust your desk and monitor height to be ergonomically correct.
 Ergotron’s Workspace Planner can help you dial this in.

 2. Dell 27” Monitor

 I spend most of my time coaching from my home office.
 Having a large monitor is a huge benefit, reducing eye strain and neck pain.
 It might also save you up to 2.5 hours per day according to University of Utah researchers.

 The Dell monitor I have is so fantastic I bought two more, one for my wife’s home office in the 27” variety and another for her other office in a 24” version.
 I recommend going for a 27″ version for a private office.
 Since I bought my monitors back in 2015, I recommend checking a few out at a local store and grabbing one that looks good to you.